republicofmakers/SW-MCU-STM32-Sleep-Mode-026/README.md

 # SW-MCU-STM32-Sleep-Mode-026

-Here is sleep mode demonstration with stm32.Button used to trigger wake up from sleep and device blink led for 5 seconds and sleep again for each press.
+Here is sleep mode demonstration with stm32l412c8u6.

+Button used to trigger wake up from sleep and device blink led for 5 seconds and sleep again.

 ## Setup: